marcellocostamagna/HSR/docs/source/detailed_overview.rst

 **IMPORTANT NOTE:**

-   When the `chirality` parameter is set to `True`, both the :func:`compute_pca_using_covariance` and :func:`generate_fingerprint_from_molecules` functions return an additional value – the dimensionality of the molecule.
-This change in return values is crucial to note, especially when these methods are used in a step-wise manner.
+   When the `chirality` parameter is set to `True`, both the :func:`compute_pca_using_covariance` and :func:`generate_fingerprint_from_molecule` functions return an additional value – the dimensionality of the molecule.
+This change in return values is crucial to note, especially when these methods are used in a new python script.

    The :func:`compute_similarity` function is designed to handle these additional return values correctly.
 It will process the dimensionality information and issue a warning if there is a mismatch in dimensionality between the two molecules being compared.
 This is particularly important because a difference in dimensionality can significantly impact the accuracy of the similarity score.

-   If you are using :func:`compute_pca_using_covariance` or :func:`generate_nd_molecule_fingerprint` directly in your code, be prepared to handle an additional return value (the dimensionality) when `chirality` is `True`.
+   If you are using :func:`compute_pca_using_covariance` or :func:`generate_fingerprint_from_molecule` directly in your code, be prepared to handle an additional return value (the dimensionality) when `chirality` is `True`.
 This is especially relevant if you are integrating these functions into a larger workflow or using them in conjunction with other methods.

    For example, if you are performing PCA transformation step-by-step, you should modify your code to accommodate the additional dimensionality information.
 Similarly, when generating fingerprints, ensure that your code can handle the extra return value without errors.